jupyterlab-contrib/spellchecker/README.md

 ![](https://raw.githubusercontent.com/jupyterlab-contrib/spellchecker/master/demo.gif)

 The JupyterLab extension is based on [the spellchecker Jupyter Notebook extension](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/tree/master/src/jupyter_contrib_nbextensions/nbextensions/spellchecker) and relies on [Typo.js](https://github.com/cfinke/Typo.js) for the actual spell checking.
 Spellchecker suggestions are available from the context menu.
+The style of the highlights can be customized in the *Advanced Settings Editor*.

 The extension provides (Hunspell) [SCOWL](http://wordlist.aspell.net/) dictionaries for:
 - American, British, Canadian, and Australian English